Skip to content

 Retrofit Coordinator

-The job of a Retrofit Coordinator is to optimise the energy efficiency of existing properties’, while also reducing the impact that heating these buildings has on the environment.
+The job of a Retrofit Coordinator is to optimise the energy efficiency of existing properties, while also reducing the impact that heating these buildings has on the environment.

 To retrofit is to introduce new materials, products, and technologies into an existing building to improve the energy efficiency of that building.
 A Retrofit Coordinator oversees the assessment of dwellings for retrofit opportunities and coordinates the subsequent design, specification, installation, monitoring, and evaluation of energy efficiency measures.
 This must be done in accordance with standards for retrofitting in buildings.

-£30 – £50k
+£30k – £50k

-depending on location and experience
+Salary range (depending on location and experience)

 How does this role align to the green agenda?

-There is growing demand for Retrofit Assessors, Coordinators, and Installers as we transition towards a net zero built environment.
 According to some estimates, 80% of the buildings we use today will still be in use in 2050, so failure to deliver a large-scale programme of retrofit for existing buildings will put our net zero targets at risk.

 Retrofit is aimed at increasing the energy efficiency of existing building stock by adding technology or equipment that was not included at the point of construction, such as improvements to the building fabric (including insulation, draught-proofing, double-glazing), and new building systems (such as heating and hot water, ventilation, or renewable energy systems).